 Was most of your fishing less than or greater than three miles from shore?
 (Record distance from shore.)

-- 1=less than 3 miles

-- 2=greater than 3 miles

-- 8=not applicable (Q10 is not "1")

-- If Q9 is "ocean", "gulf" or "open bay" and state is "West Florida", ask:
+If Q9 is "ocean", "gulf" or "open bay" and state is "West Florida", ask:

 Was most of your fishing less than or greater than ten miles from shore?
 (Record distance from shore.)